ezEngine/docs-src/pages/docs/ai/state-machine-asset.md

 Select transition arrows to see their *properties*.
 Again, you need to **select the transition type**.
 Typically you also then need to configure the transition's properties.

+### Default Initial State

+Right click on a state and select **Set as Initial State** to make a state the *default initial state*.
+That means, when this state machine is used in a [state machine component](state-machine-component.md) or as a [nested state machine](#nested-state-machine), and no *initial state* is selected by the user, this state is used.

 ## State Types

 You have to select a *state type* for every node in your state machine.